 Typically, a home inspector examines structural components of a home (floors, walls, roofs, chimneys, foundations), mechanical systems (plumbing, electrical, heating/air conditioning), and installed appliances.

-According to the Home Inspector Standards of Practice, Home Inspectors are not required to report on: wood-destroying insects, environmental contamination, pools and spas, detached structures, as well as other items specified in Offers to Purchase and Contracts.
+According to the Home Inspector Standards of Practice, Home Inspectors aren’t required to report on wood-destroying insects, environmental contamination, pools and spas, detached structures; but some offer these services.

 A Home Inspector Don’t Always Find a Serious Issue